-Time Machine usually works efficiently and quietly in the backup.
+Typically, Time Machine works seamlessly and quietly in the background.
 You won’t even know when it is currently making backups because it was designed to be non-intrusive.
-But this becomes a disadvantage when an error occurs.
+However, this seamless operation may be a drawback when unexpected errors occur.

 Pro Tip: Scan your Mac for performance issues, junk files, harmful apps, and security threats